Self-Paced Enroll Anytime Instructor Resources

 When an instructor is done teaching a course (e.g., retirement, resignation, workload, etc.), someone must take over teaching the course.
 The Department/College is responsible for finding a new instructor.
 With the instructor change, the department may consider any of these options:

 - A new instructor takes over the existing course.
 The course remains open for enrollments, and minimal edits are made to the existing course.
+The new instructor may or may not work on creating a new course while teaching the existing one.

 - A new instructor takes over the existing course.
 The course stops accepting new enrollments and will no longer be open to new students.
 Minimal edits are made to the existing course.
+The new instructor may or may not create a new course.

 The Department/College notifies the SPEA Coordinator that an instructor change will occur and the timeline for the change.
 The steps below outline the instructor change procedure.
 Some procedures may need to be adjusted slightly if it is for a temporary 30-day instructor change.